What to expect if you adopt from CGAP!

 Once you've sent your application in to us, we will follow up with a phone call to confirm information and get to know you.
 If it sounds like we are a good match and both parties want to proceed, we'll come and visit you in your home (probably with a greyhound).

 The home visit is a safety check to ensure your home and family will be a good fit for a greyhound, and it will allow us to point out any potential safety hazards.
-It will also provide us valuable information to help us match a dog (or dogs!) to you.
+It will also provide us valuable information to help us ensure a good match between your family and your greyhound (or greyhounds!) to you.

-Once both parties are agreed that they would like to move forward, we can set up a visit with the greyhound you'd like to meet.
+Once both parties have agreed that they would like to move forward, we can set up a visit with one of our greyhounds that fits your home.
 After a positive visit, you will sign your adoption contract, pay your adoption fee, and bring your new greyhound home!

 Once your greyhound is in your home: